Funding Report

 Private Capital Is Often Even Harder

 Many founders imagine venture capital as the more open alternative.
-In reality it is often harsher than public funding.
+In reality it is often harsher than public funding, not because the process is more bureaucratic, but because pattern recognition, speed, and concentration are even stronger.

-This matters because startup culture often presents VC as a natural next step.
+This matters because startup culture often presents venture capital as a natural next step.
 It is not.
-It is a narrow route shaped by extreme selectivity, strong pattern recognition, geographic preference and narrative concentration.
+It is a narrow route shaped by extreme selectivity, geography, narrative concentration, and the search for outsized returns.

 Capital Is Concentrated, Not Evenly Available